 Course Details for San Francisco Zen Center Class

-The 8-week class meets Tuesday evenings (7:00pm - 9:30pm), from July 31st—September 18th.
-The class also includes a daylong of practice on Sunday, September 9th.
-The daylong retreat for the Summer MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
-Directions to Jikoji can be found here.
+The 8-week class meets Thursday evenings (7:00pm - 9:30pm), from October 2—December 19, 2019.
+The class also includes a daylong of practice (Date TBD).
+The daylong retreat for the Fall MBSR class will be be held at Green Gulch Farm in Marin.

 The San Francisco Zen Center (Conference Center) is located at 308 Page St, San Francisco, CA 94102.
 Click here for a map.

 Note: While the class will be held at the Zen Center, it is important to point out that MBSR has been designed specifically to be non-denominational and, therefore, complements any existing religious or spiritual practice (or lack thereof).
 Mindfulness is a simply a method of mental training.